yujhe/gphotos-cdp/README.md

         number of items to download.
 If negative, get them all. (default -1) -profile string
-        like -dev, but with a user-provided profile dir -removed
+        like -dev, but with a user-provided profile dir -run string
-        save list of files found locally that appear to be deleted from Google Photos -run string
         the program to run on each downloaded item, right after it is dowloaded.
 It is also the responsibility of that program to remove the downloaded item, if desired.
   -to string